-Specifically, Institute members would like to: (1) create affiliates in markets abroad to sponsor and distribute domestic mutual funds in those markets and manage non-US pension assets; and (2) invest freely abroad on behalf of US mutual funds and other US clients.
+Specifically, Institute members would like to: (1) invest freely abroad on behalf of US mutual funds and other clients; and (2) create affiliates in markets abroad to sponsor and distribute domestic mutual funds in those markets and manage non-US pension assets.

 It is far easier for foreign firms to enter the US market than it is for US firms to market pension and mutual fund services abroad.
 Foreign investment advisers seeking to do business in the US receive unconditional national treatment.
 It is easy to register with the SEC as an investment adviser, and, once a foreign firm is registered, it can sponsor and advise US mutual funds and advise non-fund clients, such as US corporate and governmental pension plans.
 Foreign advisers can offer their services to US clients on a non-resident, cross-border basis, i.e., they do not have to maintain an office and staff in the US.
-In addition, the SEC has taken steps to facilitate the entry of foreign advisers into the US market.2 As a result, foreign advisers have entered the US by acquiring existing US firms, by establishing affiliates in the US or by registering with the SEC as non-resident investment advisers.3 domestic money management firm and arbitrarily high capital or personnel staffing requirements.
-In addition, many countries restrict the amount of securities of domestic issuers that can be owned by foreigners or impose other difficult conditions on investment, such as advance licensing requirements or restrictions on repatriation of capital.
+In addition, the SEC has taken steps to facilitate the entry of foreign advisers into the US market.
+As a result, foreign advisers have entered the US by acquiring existing US firms, by establishing affiliates in the US or by registering with the SEC as non-resident investment advisers.

-In contrast, many countries, including China, impose barriers that prevent US money managers from marketing their services and products in those countries.
-These barriers include laws or regulations limiting foreign firms to holding only a minority interest in a
+In contrast, many countries impose barriers that prevent US money managers from marketing their services and products in those countries.
+These barriers include laws or regulations limiting foreign firms to holding only a minority interest in a domestic money management firm and arbitrarily high capital or personnel staffing requirements.